All Blacks bounce back in Bledisloe thriller

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A capacity crowd of 28,265 went from genuinely worried at halftime this afternoon to rather relieved at the final whistle as the All Blacks came home strongly.
+A capacity crowd of 28,265 went from genuinely worried at halftime to rather relieved at the final whistle as the All Blacks came home strongly.

 It was a topsy-turvy afternoon at Forsyth Barr Stadium as both teams played some hit-and-miss rugby.